warvariuc/gdrive-sync/readme.md

     Enable it by visiting https://console.developers.google.com/apis/api/drive.googleapis.com/overview...
     ...

-Follow the link to allow the project to user Google Drive API.
+Follow the link to allow the project to use Google Drive API.

 Then you will see "The authentication flow has completed."
 You can close the page now, the console app has been granted access to download files from Google Drive.

 Once you log in through OAuth allowing the app to access your Google Drive, the session details are stored in `credentials.json` file.
-So when you run the script next time, it will reuse the session unitl it expires.
+So when you run the script next time, it will reuse the session until it expires.

 To use a different browser where you are logged in to the traget account, use something like: